JohanVanslembrouck/corolib/examples/tutorial/README.md

   from a thread after a delay of one second.
   The main() function calls get_result() on the first coroutine (coroutine1).
   This will block the main() function until completion of all coroutines.
+  A disadvantage of this approach is that there can occur race conditions between the thread running the main() function (and calling coroutine1) and the thread(s) that perform the completion.
+This race condition is difficult to reproduce with these small examples, but it is present.

+* The p14X5-async_operation-thread-queue.cpp examples use both a thread and an event queue.
+It remedies the race condition problem by using a thread-safe queue between the main thread and the threads that complete the operation.

 * The p14X6-async_operation-immediate.cpp examples start asychronous operations that complete immediately.